VipinRaiP/SP-Calculator/README.md

 # SP-Calculator
 As a part of SPE course at IIITB.
-A Calculator program to  get used to DevOps pipeline( Git -> Jenkins -> Rundeck -> Docker)
+A Calculator program to  get used to DevOps pipeline( Git -> Jenkins -> Rundeck -> Docker

-new line